iCliniq Logo

 Systemic Conditions:

-• Amyloidosis: Amyloidosis is a condition in which there is the build-up of an abnormal protein (amyloid) that interferes with normal functioning.
+• Amyloidosis: Amyloidosis is a condition in which an abnormal protein (amyloid) is built up that interferes with normal functioning.

 • Systemic Lupus Erythematosus: Systemic lupus erythematosus is an autoimmune disease where the immune system attacks its tissues.
 The organs usually affected are kidneys, blood cells, skin, joints, brain, heart, and lungs.